-In fact, this is a useful strategy for any business taxpayer (i.e., including SBEs) because businesses can generally claim deductions for expenses they 'incurred' during 2023/24, even if the expenses have not actually been paid by 30 June 2024.
+In fact, this is a useful strategy for any business taxpayer (i.e., including SBEs) because businesses can generally claim deductions for expenses they 'incurred' during 2024/25, even if the expenses have not actually been paid by 30 June 2025.

-Examples of accelerated expenditure that may be incurred and claimed as a tax deduction in 2023/24 by a business taxpayer include the following:
+Examples of accelerated expenditure that may be incurred and claimed as a tax deduction in 2024/25 by a business taxpayer include the following:

-Ц Repairs.
+Repairs.
 Maintenance.
 Consumables/spare parts.
 Advertising.
 Fringe benefits.
-Any employee benefits to be provided, such as property benefits, could be purchased and provided prior to 1 July 2024.
-Superannuation contributions made to a complying fund, to the extent the contributions are actually made (i.e., they cannot be accrued but must be paid by 30 June 2024).
-202 addition to accelerating expenditure on business items such as those listed above, for 23/24, non-SBE businesses may claim the following accelerated depreciation deductions for preciating assets first used (or installed ready for business use) by 30 June 2024: Non-SBEs can generally claim the following depreciation deductions (if applicable) for their business assets: Assets costing less than \$1,000 may be allocated to a Low Value Pool and depreciated at a rate of 18.75% (in 2024) and 37.5% thereafter.
+Any employee benefits to be provided, such as property benefits, could be purchased and provided prior to 1 July 2025.
+Superannuation contributions made to a complying fund, to the extent the contributions are actually made (i.e., they cannot be accrued but must be paid by 30 June 2025).
+202 addition to accelerating expenditure on business items such as those listed above, for 24/25, non-SBE businesses may claim the following depreciation deductions for oreciating assets first used (or installed ready for business use) by 30 June 2025 : Depreciating assets costing \$100 or less (including any GST) can be written off in the year of purchase.
+Assets costing less than \$1,000 may be allocated to a Low Value Pool and depreciated at a rate of 18.75% (in 2025) and 37.5% thereafter.
 In most other cases, the asset's cost is depreciated over its effective life (as determined by the taxpayer or the ATO).

-Under a proposed measure (which is not yet law), the instant asset write-off threshold that usually applies to SBEs is to be increased (to \$20,000 or \$30,000) and potentially extended to non-SBEs with an aggregated turnover of between \$10 million and \$50 million as from 1 July 2023.
+Note: While the instant asset write-off threshold of \$20,000 for SBEs has been retained for 2024/25, it has not been extended to non-SBEs with an aggregated turnover of between \$10 million and \$50 million, as was previously proposed.